modern-sapien/CLI-CMS-employee-tracker/Assets/process.md

     *   Delete department, roles and employees

-    *   View the total utilized budget of a deparment -- ie combined salaries of all employees in that department
+    *   View the total utilized budget of a department -- ie combined salaries of all employees in that department